Integrated User Firewall Overview

-Provides visibility into who is accessing the SRX Series and best-effort security for access to the SRX Series.
+Provides visibility into who is accessing the SRX Series or NFX Series and best-effort security for access to the device.

-A single-box solution, requiring only an SRX Series.
+A single-box solution, requiring only SRX Series or NFX Series.

-Requires fewer configuration steps than the UAC integration with NAC, which uses the UAC MAG Series.
+Requires fewer configuration steps than the UAC integration with NAC, which uses the UAC MAG Series for SRX Series devices.